advanced technology

 Telemetry Systems

-MSRC designs, develops, and tests custom telemetry systems for missiles and other flight systems.
+Monte Sano Research designs, develops, and tests custom telemetry systems for missiles and other flight systems.
 Telemetry systems are designed to collect all data to meet the test objectives and to withstand the high dynamic environment of missile and rocket launch.
 RF link analysis is performed to determine test configuration requirements.
 Test flights are supported by ground station setup, operation, data collection and reduction.